DevenSuji/MasteringLinux/Linux_Notes.md

 ### <b><ins>Deafult File System In RHEL 8</ins></b>
 RHEL 8 by default uses the XFS file system.
 This file system cannot be shrunk; it can only be expanded.
 Therefore, it is sometimes a better choice to use Ext4.

+### <b><ins>Benefits of RHEL 8</ins></b>
+The most important things that you get in the official RHEL 8 Server release is access to the Red Hat Customer Portal.
+Through this portal, you have access to a wide variety of information regarding RHEL, in addition to updates provided through Red Hat Network (RHN).
+In particular, the Red Hat knowledge base is invaluable; you can use it to find answers to many common problems that have been posted there by Red Hat consultants.